 API-AOPL Comments on OQ Cost Recovery Accident and Incident Notification(September 8, 2015)

 API-AOPL Joint Comments regarding National Pipeline Mapping System (November 25, 2015)

 Safety and Environmental Award Program

 Eligible pipeline companies will find the materials for the API awards program for hazardous liquid pipeline safety and environmental performance for the year 2015.
 All hazardous liquid pipeline operators that are members of API and/or AOPL may apply for the awards, so long as they meet the eligibility criteria.
-The awards program is managed and maintained by the API Pipeline Environment, Health and Safety Board.
+The awards program is managed and maintained by the API Pipeline Environment, Health and Safety Group.